 2.1.
-Preference of a Prohibited Substance or its Metabolites or Markers in a Rider's Sample
+Presence of a Prohibited Substance or its Metabolites or Markers in a Rider's Sample

 It is the Riders' personal duty to ensure that no Prohibited Substance enters their bodies.
 Riders are responsible for any Prohibited Substance or its Metabolites or Markers found to be present in their Samples.
-Accordingly, it is not necessary that intent, Fault, Negligence or knowing Use on the Rider's part be demonstrated in order to establish an anti-doping rule violation under Article 2.1.2
+Accordingly, it is not necessary that intent, Fault, Negligence or knowing Use on the Rider's part be demonstrated in order to establish an anti-doping rule violation under Article 2.1.

-Sufficient proof of an anti-doping rule violation under Article 2.1 is established by any of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Rider's A Sample where the Rider waives analysis of the B Sample and the B Sample is not analyzed; or, where the Rider's B Sample is analyzed and the analysis of the Rider's B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Rider's A Sample; or where the Rider's A or B Sample is split into two (2) parts and the analysis of the confirmation part of the split Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the first part of the split Sample or the Rider waives analysis of the confirmation part of the split Sample.3
+Sufficient proof of an anti-doping rule violation under Article 2.1 is established by any of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Rider's A Sample where the Rider waives analysis of the B Sample and the B Sample is not analyzed; or, where the Rider's B Sample is analyzed and the analysis of the Rider's B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Rider's A Sample; or where the Rider's A or B Sample is split into two (2) parts and the analysis of the confirmation part of the split Sample confirms the presence of the Prohibited Substance or its Metabolites or the Rider's and the analysis of the confirmation part of the split Sample confirms the presence of the Prohibited Substance or its Metabolites or the Rider waives analysis of the confirmation part of the split Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Rider's A or B Sample.